Thelma is a former field editor for Taste of Home magazine and has a huge collection of recipes submitted to her from cooks across the USA.

-Apple and Pear bread right out of the oven is a real treat, especially if it is served while still warm and spread with butter.
-However, if you are like me, you don't bake much in the summer time when the weather is hot.
+Right out of the oven, apple and pear bread is a real treat, especially if it is served while still warm and spread with butter.
+However, if you are like me, you don't bake much in the summertime when the weather is hot.
 Since today was the first day of Fall and I had plenty of pears freshly picked from my pear tree, it was the perfect time to try a new recipe I had concocted.

 The combination of the two fruits is a winner.
 However, if you don't like the idea of using both, the recipe will work well with just one fruit.

 Make several loaves at one time and freeze for future use.

 |Prep time||Cook time||Ready in||Yields|

 - 2 cups apples, cut into small pieces

 - 2 cups pears, cut into small pieces

 - 1 teaspoon baking soda

 - 1 teaspoon salt